jameswestgate/extendify/readme.md

 ```

-You can simplify the code above by create a namespace when you define a type:
+You can simplify the code above by creating a namespace when you define a type:

 ```javascript